-Learn concepts and best practices for sending logs to Cloud Observability.
+Learn concepts and general guidelines for sending logs to Cloud Observability.

 Send logs to Cloud Observability with tools such as Logstash, OpenTelemetry Collector, and Vector.
 Visit Log integrations for the list of integrations and setup instructions.

-Before sending logs to Cloud Observability, review the sections below to optimize your logging experience.
+Before sending logs to Cloud Observability, review the sections below to help optimize your logging experience.

 body